lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 but now that's a automated status reporting - so any resource allocation decisions can be made but who do they affect?
 1. you need a model (see apple and their todo list) but two it's a flatter structure

+It's not about communication - it's about organising

+We see internet as communication medium - it is and we see ends of platforms in mobiles yes

+but steam engines

+but it's about how we organise work - that makes it more efficient t
+- it's coase
+it's ledgers
+it's programmable companies
+it's model mentor etc
+it's putting the computer back into productivity statistics

+it's a big uphill road - but the point is it's uphill

 End chapters